codegangsta/bwag/rendering_json/json.md

 # JSON

-JSON is quickly becoming the ubiquitous serialization format for web APIs, so I figure JSON would be the most relevant when learning how to build web apps using Go.
-Fortunately, JSON is also very easy to work with in Go.
-It is extremely easy to turn existing Go structs into JSON using the `encoding/json` package from the standard library.
+JSON is quickly becoming the ubiquitous serialization format for web APIs, so it may be the most relevant when learning how to build web apps using Go.
+Fortunately, Go makes it simple to work with JSON -- it is extremely easy to turn existing Go structs into JSON using the `encoding/json` package from the standard library.